atthecodeface/star-catalog-rs/README.md

  * write: Write out a star catalog as a JSON file or Postcard file

+ * image: Generate an image of the sky

+ * angle_between: Print the angles between a set of stars

+ * triangle: Find a triangle of stars from three angles (within an angular delta)

 If no subcommand is provided then the command just prints out the number of stars in the catalog as read.